aldajo92/AndroidKt_BreakingBadApp/README.md

 - Glide: It allows to render the images represented as urls.
 - Timber: This library provide improvement for log messages with the context related when they are shown in Logcat.

-For testing, the following are the libraries used:
+For testing, the following libraries were used:
 - Mock Web Server
 - Mockito
 - Robolectric